PRO-2684/gadgets/ucas-helper/README.md

 - 📝 Course Evaluation (`https://xkcts.ucas.ac.cn:8443/evaluate/*`)
     - 📐 Larger click area*: Clicking on the cell will be treated as clicking the radio button inside, and clicking on the header will select all options in that column
     - ⏎ Enter to submit*: Pressing Enter in the validation code field will submit the form
+    - ➕ Add spaces*: Add spaces after your answers to circumvent the 15 characters requirement
 - [🎓 MOOC](https://mooc.ucas.edu.cn/)
     - ☁️ Auto space: Automatically go to personal space when entering the portal
     - 📂 Native selector: Use the native file selector instead of the custom one, allowing drag-and-drop